machaao/gpt-3-chatbot/README.md

 ## Live Web Demo ##
 ![figure](images/img.png)

-[Jeanie](https://messengerx.io/jeanie) is an AI powered virtual girlfriend based on a version of the above code
+[Jeanie](https://buildgpt.ai/jeanie) is an AI powered virtual girlfriend based on a version of the above code

 ## Requirements for running it locally on laptop ##
 * Windows / Mac / Linux with Git installed
 * Python 3.5+
-* MessengerX.io API Token
+* buildgpt.ai API Token
 * OpenAI API Key
 * Ngrok for Tunneling